Rich Hill

-Richard Joseph Hill (born March 11, 1980), nicknamed "Dick Mountain", is an American professional baseball pitcher for the Pittsburgh Pirates of Major League Baseball (MLB).
-He has previously played in MLB for the Chicago Cubs, Baltimore Orioles, Boston Red Sox, Cleveland Indians, Los Angeles Angels of Anaheim, New York Yankees, Oakland Athletics, Los Angeles Dodgers, Minnesota Twins, Tampa Bay Rays and New York Mets.
-He played college baseball for the Michigan Wolverines.
-Hill was drafted three times in the Major League Baseball draft (1999, 2001 and 2002) before signing with the Cubs.
+Richard Joseph Hill (born March 11, 1980), nicknamed "Dick Mountain", is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs, Baltimore Orioles, Boston Red Sox, Cleveland Indians, Los Angeles Angels of Anaheim, New York Yankees, Oakland Athletics, Los Angeles Dodgers, Minnesota Twins, Tampa Bay Rays, New York Mets, Pittsburgh Pirates, San Diego Padres, and Kansas City Royals.
+He is tied with Edwin Jackson for the MLB record by playing for fourteen teams.
+He has played during each MLB season from 2005 through 2025, and was the oldest active MLB player in 2024 and 2025.

-Hill has earned both American League and National League Pitcher of the Month honors.
-He is the only pitcher in Major League history to have had a perfect game broken up by a 9th-inning fielding error as well as the only pitcher in Major League history to have a no-hitter broken up in extra innings by a walk-off home run.
-At 43 years old, Hill is currently the oldest active MLB player.
+Hill played college baseball for the Michigan Wolverines.
+He was chosen three times in the MLB draft, in 1999, 2001, and 2002, before signing with the Cubs.
+He has earned both American League and National League Pitcher of the Month honors.
+Hill is the only pitcher in MLB history with a perfect game broken up by a ninth-inning fielding error and with a no-hitter broken up in extra innings by a walk-off home run, both of which occurred in the same game in 2017.

 Early life

-Hill was born and raised in Milton, Massachusetts, and played for Milton High School's varsity baseball team when he was a freshman.
-He is one of four to do so in the school's history.
-He was drafted by the Cincinnati Reds in the 36th round of the 1999 Major League Baseball (MLB) Draft; but opted to play college baseball for the Michigan Wolverines.
+Hill was born and raised in Milton, Massachusetts.
+Hill is naturally right-handed but became a left-handed pitcher thanks to his older brother, John.
+Hill played for Milton High School's varsity baseball team as a freshman.
+He is one of four players to do so in the school's history.
+He was drafted by the Cincinnati Reds in the 36th round of the 1999 Major League Baseball (MLB) draft but opted to play college baseball for the Michigan Wolverines.

-As a freshman, he struggled with a 9.23 earned run average (ERA) in 13 games, but he became a full-time member of the rotation as a sophomore, posting a record of 3–5 with a 3.84 ERA in 15 games, including one complete game shutout.
+As a freshman, he struggled with a 9.23 earned run average (ERA) in 13 games, but he became a full-time member starter as a sophomore, posting a record of 3–5 with a 3.84 ERA in 15 games, including one complete game shutout.
 In 2000 and 2001, he played collegiate summer baseball for the Chatham A's of the Cape Cod Baseball League.

 He was drafted again in the seventh round of the 2001 MLB Draft by the Anaheim Angels but decided to return to the Wolverines.
 In his junior season at Michigan in 2002, he was 3–7 with a 3.55 ERA in 15 games, including eight complete games and two shutouts, and striking out 104 while walking only 38.

-Hill is a natural right-handed thrower, but was converted to lefty by his brother.